-Someone who is abusing methamphetamine is also likely to experience an increase in both respirations and heart rate, irregular heart beats, significant reduction in appetite, and severe insomnia.
+Someone who is abusing methamphetamine is also likely to experience an increase in both respiration and heart rate, irregular heartbeats, a significant reduction in appetite, and severe insomnia.
 Methamphetamine abuse can also lead to a feeling “skin crawling,” in which someone feels compelled to scratch or pick at their skin.
 Hair loss and tooth decay are also common with long-term use of methamphetamine, as is malnutrition from changes in diet.

 Side Effects of Methamphetamine Abuse

 - Mental and mood disorders